Shajar87/Project_Portfolio/Mexico Toys' Stores Case Study readme.md

 - Products that have had a consistent increase in sales for the last three consecutive months: **Action Figure**

+**Benefits from this case study:**

+By finding the answers to the questions in the PDF, one can gain valuable insights into the toy market.
+Analyzing sales data and trends can provide a clear understanding of the market's dynamics.
+More details are in the Queries PDF.

 **🔗Queris PDF Link:** https://github.com/Shajar87/Project_Portfolio/blob/main/Mexico%20Toys'%20Stores%20Case%20Study.pdf